 We have lots of support for registered managers to help them in their role.
 The leadership and management section of our ‘ Recommendations for CQC providers guide’ explains more.

 It includes information about joining our Registered Manager Membership which supports managers to develop and keep up-to-date with best practice, by offering a ‘Social care manager’s handbook’, monthly newsletters and peer support.

-You can also join your local Registered Manager Network which gives you the chance to regularly meet with like-minded peers who face similar, everyday challenges.
+Join your local Registered Manager Network to regularly meet with like-minded peers who face similar, everyday challenges.

 Find out more about how we can support registered managers